GR-CS Signature Mouthpieces / Silver Plated

 CS66S or CS65S (shallow cup)

 Not everyone can play a cup this shallow-some people 'bottom out' depending on the degree of lip protrusion.
-If you have had success with something like a Schilke or Yamaha 14a4A or 13a4A, you may find that the CS66S or CS65S is the mouthpiece you have been searching for.
+If you have had success with something like a Schilke or Yamaha 14a4A or 13a4A, you may find that the CS66S or CS65S is an invaluable asset.

 CS66FL or CS65FL (flugelhorn)